bplmaps/lmec-main-site/content/about/jobs/experiential-learning-programs-educator.md

 - Research and lead engaging on-site visits for K-12 students that include current exhibitions, collections materials, and an introduction to spatial thinking
 - Manage on-site K-12 class visits including scheduling, correspondence with groups, and internal communications with LMEC and BPL colleagues
-- Direct opportunities for BPS high school students, including the Seevak summer internship programs
+- Direct opportunities for BPS high school students, including summer internship programs
 - Lead synchronous digital learning experiences for students across the country and classroom educators
 - Provide administrative support for teacher professional development workshops and institutes, including scheduling, communications, and logistical details
 - Collaborate with the Director of Education and LMEC colleagues on the expansion and development of adult programming